snowplow/documentation/docs/understanding-your-pipeline/deployment-model/index.md

 ## Snowplow Community Edition

 With Snowplow Community Edition, everything is deployed and hosted by you.
-Note that the **control plane** functionality from above is not availble in Community Edition.
+Note that the **control plane** functionality from above is not available in Community Edition.

 |   | Hosted by Snowplow | Hosted by you |
 |:--|:------------------:|:-------------:|